Rikanishu/annoy-go/README.md

 This is a forked version with fixed memory leaks.

 Please note, it changes the interface, new wrappers for vectors were added.
+Do not reuse _AnnoyVectorInt_ / _AnnoyVectorFloat_ in different threads since it's not thread safe.
+Also note that indexes will be kept as int32, so keep in mind there is a count limit for items.

 __Go code example__